Affirmative Action vs. Affirmative Information: Empirical application

-As an alternative, we consider an \textit{affirmative information} scheme that aims to raise the TPR of individuals in $L$ by improving accuracy for the $L$ group.
-We suppose the decision-maker has taken effort to gather additional data about the $L$ applicants, and to simulate that we train new $L$ scores using the much richer set of variables available in SIPP, spanning household financial details as well as more sensitive features such as food security, family structure, and participation in social programs.
-Due to the large number of variables, we use LASSO to estimate risk scores.
-The MSE for $L$ scores drops from .098 in the Blind Prediction scheme to .092 in the affirmative information scheme.
-Unlike affirmative action, we impose the same cutoffs for each groups' set of scores: the original scores for $H$ and the data-enriched scores for $L$.
+The lender first formulates group-blind predictions of repayment ability using a logistic regression on total assets, debt, and income.
+In the blind scheme, they select a single profit-maximizing cutoff without regard to group membership.
+In an Affirmative Action scheme, meanwhile, they choose an accuracy-maximizing pair of group-dependent cutoffs among the set that generates equal TPRs among $L$ and $H$ applicants.
+Lastly, in the Affirmative Information scheme, we suppose the decision-maker has taken effort to gather additional data about the $L$ applicants, and to simulate that we train new scores for $L$ applicants using the much richer set of variables available in SIPP, spanning more detailed household financials as well as sensitive characteristics such as food security, family structure, and participation in social programs.
+The lender then makes profit-maximizing acceptance decisions based off the original $H$ scores and the enriched $L$ scores.
+To summarize the difference between the schemes, Affirmative Action works by enforcing more lenient cutoffs for applicants in $L$, while Affirmative Information works by enhancing the accuracy of $L$ scores.
+The distribution of $L$ scores used in the Affirmative Action scheme are depicted in Figure \ref{emp-fig}(a) while those used in the Affirmative Information scheme are depicted in (b).

-The affirmative information scheme corresponds to a higher portion of loans repaid than affirmative action at all cutoffs, as seen in Figure \ref{emp-fig}a.
-Meanwhile, its immediate effect on the $L$ group TPR depends on the cutoff.
-In Figure \ref{emp-fig}b we see that at many values, affirmative information raises the TPR above its original value, though not as much as affirmative action.